Midnarr/starterkit/README.md

 create policy "Insert own notes" on notes for insert with check ((select auth.uid()) = user_id);
 ```
 5. Setup Stripe
-  1. Create a product in your Stripe Dashboard and copy the API ID (e.g., price_1Pxyz...).
+  1-Create a product in your Stripe Dashboard and copy the API ID (e.g., price_1Pxyz...).
-  2. Open src/app/api/checkout/route.ts and replace the placeholder ID in the price: "..." line with your real ID.
+  2-Open src/app/api/checkout/route.ts and replace the placeholder ID in the price: "..." line with your real ID.

 6. Run the server
 ```
 npm run dev
 ```
 Open http://localhost:3000 to see your app in action!

 📂 Project Structure